This additional requirement may be applied toward General Studies, the minor, or degree electives.

 Students considering advanced degrees should be aware that, in addition to course work in the areas listed above, graduate programs often have specific undergraduate course prerequisites.
 Required or recommended courses, depending on the graduate program, include Theories of Personality, Abnormal Psychology, Psychology of Learning, Child Psychology, Behavioral Neuroscience, Organizational Psychology, Sensation and Perception, Internship in Psychology, Teaching of Psychology, and Advanced Statistics.
 Therefore, students should consult with a Psychology Department advisor to choose appropriate psychology electives.

-All students must complete a minimum if 15 semester hours of upper-division PSY coursework for the psychology major.
 In meeting the requirements for the psychology major (described above), transfer students must take a minimum of 15 semester hours of psychology course work at MSU Denver, of which at least 9 must be upper-division credits.

 Transfer students must have completed both semesters of a two-semester introductory psychology course for equivalence to exist.
 Three semester hours will count toward the major or minor; three semester hours will count as general electives (i.e., PSY 8888) to graduate.
 If a student has taken only one semester of a two-semester introductory course and takes PSY 1001 at MSU Denver, the transfer introductory credits will not count toward the degree.